 If you can’t make it

 If you are not able to attend Master’s Week, there are also plenty of other opportunities to get to know the University of Groningen better.
 You can, for instance, join one of our regular webinars to get all the information you need on the programme of your choice.
-If you happen to visit Groningen at a later date, you can also schedule a personal campus tour.
+If you are an international student planning to visit Groningen at a later date, you can also schedule a personal campus tour.

 “After completing my Bachelor’s degree in Groningen, I was interested in seeing what possibilities the university could offer me on a postgraduate level.
 While I was interested in several law programmes, I was quite unsure of which one to choose.
 Talking to professors and students about possible career opportunities and fields of research during the Master’s Day really helped me make up my mind and find the right programme for me.”